 Defective 3M Military Earplugs

 A courageous whistleblower has come forward saying 3M knowingly sold defective earplugs that caused hearing loss to hundreds of thousands of military personnel.
 Instead of denying it, the company agreed to pay $9.1 million to resolve the allegations.
-These allegations are that it knowingly sold the dual-ended Combat Arms Earplugs, Version 2 (CAEv2) to the United States military without disclosing defects that hampered the effectiveness of the hearing protection device.
+These allegations are that it knowingly sold the dual-ended Combat Arms Earplugs, Version 2 (CAEv2) to the United States military and commercial use without disclosing defects that hampered the effectiveness of the hearing protection device.

 About 3M Defective Earplugs